CICE-Consortium/Icepack/doc/source/user_guide/ug_running.rst

 The simplest case is just to setup a default configurations specifying the case name, machine, and environment::

-  icepack.create.case --case mycase1 --mach spirit --env intel
+  icepack.setup --case mycase1 --mach spirit --env intel

 To add some optional settings, one might do::

-  icepack.create.case --case mycase2 --mach spirit --env intel --set debug,diag1,run1year,pondtopo
+  icepack.setup --case mycase2 --mach spirit --env intel --set debug,diag1,run1year,pondtopo

 Once the cases are created, users are free to modify the icepack.settings and icepack_in namelist to further modify their setup.